bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-A common approach for organizing components in React is to have a stateful component as the parent which then sends its states down to several stateless components that then receive the state and render it on the screen.
-The children components are stateless because they don't have their own state and only receive their parent state when passed down by using props.
+<p>A common approach for organizing components in React is to have a stateful component as the parent which then sends its states down to several stateless components that then receive the state and render it on the screen.
+The children components are stateless because they don't have their own state and only receive their parent state when passed down by using props.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-d.
 (193) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->